acheao/language/English/material/TED/I’ll Probably Lose My Job to AI. Here’s Why That’s OK.md

 	- But every day, AI seems to get better and better at writing competent prose.
 - offset (verb)
 	- The Industrial Revolution raised living standards and offset them with grim factory jobs, squalid urban living conditions and choking pollution.
+	- Prices have risen in order to offset the increased cost of materials.
 - obligation (noun)
 	- And we have an obligation to count those costs.
 - beneficiary (noun)